Nalipp/Stat-su/README.md

   - seed real data (fix time format bug)

   icon issues
-  - click on icon container instead of icon
   - redice size of MenuControlCpt on smaller devices and larger on desktop
-  - add hover affects on icons
-  - if you change the icons file you need to make sure it dosen't affect the other icons in the project, options to try
-  1. make the size property optional, if size is not specified then it will expand to the with of the wrapper
-  2. make a different icon utils file for summary

   remove auto caplitailization on mobile devices